Greek PM hosts Eurogroup chief, begins lobbying effort

 Because salary and pension cuts will lead to lower tax revenues, the government will have to find 13.5 billion euros in nominal savings to achieve its 11.5 billion target, the official said.
 Parties have identified 10.8 billion in cuts so far.

-The measures will be presented for approval to the troika of European Union, European Central Bank and International Monetary Fund lenders due back in Athens early next month for a final verdict on whether to keep money flowing to Greece.
+The measures will be presented for approval to the “troika” of officials from the European Commission, European Central Bank and IMF due back in Athens early next month for a final verdict on whether to keep money flowing to Greece.

 After his election victory in June averted fears of an imminent Greek euro zone exit, Samaras won a positive initial reception from European governments.
 A Reuters poll last week showed a growing number of economists now believe Greece will remain in the euro zone.

-But the debt-stricken country is hugely off track from targets under its bailout and EU officials expect a further debt restructuring will be likely - with the cost falling on the European Central Bank and euro zone governments.
+But the country is hugely off track from targets under its bailout and EU officials expect a further debt restructuring will be likely - with the cost falling on the ECB and euro zone governments.